Welcome! We're Happy To Have You With Us!

 Dear Parishioners,

-Please Welcome our Pastor!
+Please meet our Pastor!

 Rev. Robert L. Turner